bdj34/cloneRate/README.md

 ### Simulated data

-This is a basic example which shows you how to simulate a tree and calculate the growth rate using two different methods:
+This is a basic example which shows you how to simulate a tree and plot it.

 ``` r
 library(cloneRate, quietly = T)